pajkosmi/FLASH_workshop/workshop.md

 * It has a 'tree like' structure beginning with broad, parent 'Unit directories' (always beginning with a capital letter) and branch to more specific functions and routines
 * In the high level directories there are often 'stub implementations'
   * These are essentially 'no ops' that allow FLASH to compile easily even if a certain features of the code are left out (MIKE EXAMPLE grid refine)
+* Kernels are typically found at the finest (leaf) level of the FLASH architecture
+  * This design helps modularity, by allowing new functionalities/solvers to be integrated into FLASH without rewriting existing code

 * FLASH is separated into 6 main units:
 #### Physics